 Once the BBQ has cooled off, pour a bit of cooking oil on the plate and wipe it up with a brush.
 After that, use a microfiber cloth to dry it up.

 Before the next use, repeat the procedure.
 Pour some cooking oil and distribute it evenly with a brush until the BBQ gets too hot.

 Marinade and sauces make food tasty, but they also make the plates greasy and nearly impossible for cleaning afterwards.

-Hot temperatures kill the bacteria but you can still get sick if old fats go into your food.
-It’s not the bacteria that may cause diseases, it’s the toxins they contain.
+Hot temperatures kill the bacteria, but you can still get sick if old fats go into your food.
+It’s not the bacteria that may cause diseases, and it’s the toxins they contain.

 How to clean rusty plates?

-In areas with high humidity corrosion of steel or cast iron plates is hardly avoidable.
-Rust is not preventable in some cases, but there are some things you can do in order to remove it.
-It’s important not to use harsh chemicals, Keep in mind that you’ll be cooking on top of it and only natural products.
+In areas with high humidity, corrosion of steel or cast iron plates is hardly avoidable.
+Rust is not preventable in some cases, but there are some things you can do to remove it.
+It’s important not to use harsh chemicals.
+Keep in mind that you’ll be cooking on top of it and only natural products.

-To clean the rust from the BBQ plates you will need metal scraper or spatula, baking soda, cooking oil, paper towels and grill stone block.
+To clean the rust from the BBQ plates, you will need a metal scraper or spatula, baking soda, cooking oil, paper towels and a grill stone block.
 Then follow the steps:

 Step 1: Turn on the BBQ on high heat.
 This will loosen up any rust and debris from the plate.
 Leave it like that for 15-20 minutes.
 Turn off the BBQ and let it chill off.

 Step 2: Use a metal scraper or spatula and scrub as much corrosion off the plate as you can.
 Do this while the BBQ plate is completely dry.
 Water is the major cause of rust, so dampening the plate will be worthless.
 Wipe the surface with a paper towel to remove the excessing rust.